-I’m sure you’ve been asked to “bring a dish” to a barbeque or backyard part.
+I’m sure you’ve been asked – more than once – to “bring a dish” to a barbeque or backyard party.
 Pasta salad is often in the line-up because it’s economical, is fairly easy to prepare and it travels well.
 How about boosting your pasta salad with some extra veggies?
 And I mean, extra.
 Think about how you can add extra fruits and veggies to just about all of your classic picnic recipes.

 Grilling hot dogs and hamburgers?
 Add a spread of fresh veggie toppings: sliced tomatoes, baby spinach leaves, sautéed onions, finely chopped bell peppers.

 Add extra veggies to your grain dishes – add frozen green beans, canned peas, fresh peppers, or chopped broccoli and cauliflower, to rice pilafs or pasta salads.

 Add frozen peas to chicken or tuna salad.